-Given the onslaught of mobile devices and apps into the SDLC, fingers and eyeballs seem to be the only way apps can be tested right now.
-But manual testing drastically slows down the development process, leaves a huge margin for error, and ultimately lowers the team’s ability to release quality software in a short amount of time.
-Dan Bartow of SOASTA hopes to offer something better.
+Manually testing mobile apps slows down development, leaves a huge margin for error, and ultimately lowers the team’s ability to release quality software.
+Dan Bartow hopes to offer something better.

 With the increased interest in iOS LOB applications, there are a lot of opportunities for teams that are willing to cross-train in Objective-C. Somya Jain explains what that entails for C# developers.
 2

 This article presents the results, reactions, and observations from the 2012 InfoQ User Survey.
 2,850 people completed the survey providing detailed feedback on their areas of interest.